mbuesch/letmein/README.md

 Machines with different IP addresses still won't have access to the protected service.

 Machines that can't successfully authenticate the knock sequence won't be able to access the protected service.
-They will receive a TCP/ICMP `reject` on the protected service port with the provided example `nftables.conf`.
+They will receive a ICMP `reject` on the protected service port with the provided example `nftables.conf`.
 (You can also decide to `drop` the packets in your `nftables.conf` instead).

 Letmein requires an `nftables` based firewall.